verana-labs/verifiable-trust-vpr-spec/spec.md

 - set `applicant_perm.slashed` to `now`
 - set `applicant_perm.modified` to `now`
 - set `applicant_perm.slashed_deposit` to `applicant_perm.slashed_deposit` + `amount`
-- set `applicant_perm.slashed_by` to account executing the method.

-use [MOD-TD-MSG-7](#mod-td-msg-7-burn-ecosystem-slashed-trust-deposit) to burn the slashed `amount` from the trust deposit of `applicant_perm.grantee`.
+use [MOD-TD-MSG-7](#mod-td-msg-7-burn-ecosystem-slashed-trust-deposit) to burn the slashed `amount` from the trust deposit of `applicant_perm.authority`.

 #### [MOD-PERM-MSG-13] Repay Permission Slashed Trust Deposit

-This method can only be called by anyone that want to repay the deposit of a slashed perm.
-This won't make the perm re-usable: it will be needed for the grantee to request a new permission, as slashed permissions cannot be revived (same happen for revoked, etc...).
+This method can only be called by the `authority` that want to repay the deposit of a slashed perm they own.
+This won't make the perm re-usable: it will be needed for the `authority` associated to this permission to request a new permission, as slashed permissions cannot be revived (same happen for revoked, etc...).

 Nevertheless, to get a new permission for a given ecosystem, it is needed, using this method, to repay the deposit of a slashed permission first.

 ##### [MOD-PERM-MSG-13-1] Repay Permission Slashed Trust Deposit parameters

-An [[ref: account]] that would like to repay a permission trust deposit MUST call this method by specifying:
+- `authority` (group): (Signer) the signing authority on whose behalf this message is executed.
+- `operator` (account): (Signer) the account authorized by the `authority` to run this Msg.
 - `id` (uint64) (*mandatory*): id of the permission

 ##### [MOD-PERM-MSG-13-2] Repay Permission Slashed Trust Deposit precondition checks